 JCC High School Counseling Center

-Ms. Darcy Reed Lusk, JCC HS Counselor
+Ms. Darcy Reed Lusk, HS Counselor

-Ms. Sarah Pohlman, JCC HS Social Worker /
+Ms. Sarah Pohlman, HS Social Worker /

 Student Support Services

-If it is an emergency, call or text 988 or call 911.
+If it is an emergency, call or text 988 or call 911 immediately.

-Crisis Hotline - 1-800-642-1525
+Eleva Crisis Hotline - 1-800-642-1525

 Des Moines Valley Health and Human Services - (507) 847-4000